intel/pepc/docs/misc-c1e-cpu-freq.md

 points to the Linux kernel v6.16 turbostat source code.

-At a high level, turbostat periodically wakes up (every 5 seconds by default), captures snapshots of various hardware counters, computes the difference between consecutive snapshots and reports metrics such as CPU frequency and C-state residency.
+At a high level, turbostat periodically wakes up (every 5 seconds by default), captures snapshots of various counters, computes the difference between consecutive snapshots and reports metrics such as CPU frequency and C-state residency.

 Below is a simplified example of turbostat output.